 Victim Support at Court Victim Support at Court will support you as a victim or witness through the court process, and accompany you to court if you wish.

-Criminal Injuries Compensation Tribunal Information on compensation for medical and out of pocket expenses, incurred because of injuries received in a violent crime.
+Criminal Injuries Compensation Tribunal Information on compensation for medical expenses, lost wages and out-of-pocket expenses incurred because of injuries received in a violent crime.